jwplayer/jwplatform-docs/docs/jw-showcase/web/jw-showcase-for-web.md

 ### Player ID
 1. From your <a href="https://dashboard.jwplayer.com/" target="_blank">dashboard</a>, click **Players**.
 2. Click the name of the player.
-3. In the **Cloud-Hosted Player Library** section in the right panel, copy the eight-digit, alphanumeric value at the end of the URL. <br/><br/>For example, if the URL is <code>https://content-portal.jwplatform.com/libraries/VeAzOR4Y.js</code>, copy <code>VeAzOR4Y</code>.
+3. In the **Cloud-Hosted Player Library** section in the right panel, copy the eight-digit value at the end of the URL. <br/><br/>For example, if the URL is <code>https://content-portal.jwplatform.com/libraries/VeAzOR4Y.js</code>, copy <code>VeAzOR4Y</code>.

 ### Playlist IDs
 1. From your <a href="https://dashboard.jwplayer.com/" target="_blank">dashboard</a>, click **Playlists**.
-You can add any manual, dynamic, or trending playlist to your Showcase.
 2. Click the name of the playlist.
+You can add any manual, dynamic, or trending playlist to your Showcase.
 3. On the **DEVELOPERS** tab, copy the **Playlist ID**.
 4. Repeat these steps to locate and copy the IDs of each playlist you want to include in your Showcase.